Updated: January 2020

 A Sample of Cheap Flight Options on Norwegian

-Searching today (Friday, January 2nd, 2015), here are some of the best deals I found on Norwegian:
+Searching today (January 1, 2020), here are some of the best one-way flights I found on Norwegian:

-We started looking for tickets this time last year for our March trip to Norway (two months in advance) and found similar price results.
-Three, four (or MORE) months of advance purchase time got us cheaper tickets.
+We started looking for tickets in January 2014 for our March flights from LA to Norway (our ‘jumping ship’ trip that kicked off life as we now know it).
+Three, four (or more) months of advance purchase time got us cheaper tickets.